Children’s rightsImmigrants’ Rights

 Case Overview

-Entered in 1985, the permanent injunction in the nationwide class action Perez-Funez requires federal immigration agents to advise unaccompanied children of their rights and, in the case of children from countries other than Mexico or Canda, ensure communication with a parent, close adult relative, friend, or legal services organization.
+Entered in 1985, the permanent injunction in the nationwide class action Perez-Funez requires federal immigration agents to advise unaccompanied children of their rights and, in the case of children from countries other than Mexico or Canada, ensure communication with a parent, close adult relative, friend, or legal services organization.
 In 2025, the Trump Administration filed a motion to terminate these protections.

 Court